 We could not agree more, Bob.
 The dynamic tech industry has set up these experienced IT professionals to remain confident in their career choices and relocate for the best opportunities.
 This sets up a whole new discussion for “the talent pool shortage” in your market, and whether your company should be considering relocation expenses as a new hiring attractor.

-Of course salary can be the absolute motivation for some, but not the case for most IT professionals.
-According the 2017 Dice Tech Salary Survey, the top motivators were:
+Of course, salary can be the absolute motivation for some, but not the case for most IT professionals.
+According to the 2017 Dice Tech Salary Survey, the top motivators were:

 Time to rank who’s winning when it comes to highest paid salaries.
 The Dice survey does us the pleasure of breaking it down by a few different categories to give us a wide snapshot of averages.
 Here’s what we’ve got: